npsot_bluebonnet_full_color

 Comments

-Produces attractive arrowhead-shaped seed heads.
-Tufted on short rhizomes.
+A cool-season grass that produces attractive arrowhead-shaped seed heads resembling oats that appear in rows along slender stems.
+Spread by short rhizomes.
 Tends to hybridize with others of this genus.
-Attracts: herbivores and birds.

 References